As a parent, it's important to make sure your children get a great education.

 Talk together about their future and the kind of job they think they would enjoy.

-If you are worried about anything, go and talk to a teacher.
+If you are worried about anything, ask to speak to their teacher.
 They will want to help.